bjorn-sys/Buenos-Aires-House-Price-Prediction/README.md

-# Buenos-Aires-House-Price-Prediction

-predicting the house prices of apartments in buenos aires argentina

-this project is about predicting the price of apartments in buenos aires argentina using linear regression model

-i needed to clean the data and filter the data needed for this project using a wrangle function...seperating columns, creating new features from the existing one.
+Buenos Aires House Price Prediction

+This project focuses on predicting apartment prices in Buenos Aires, Argentina, using a Linear Regression model.
+The primary goal is to develop a data-driven approach for estimating apartment prices based on several key features.

+---

+📊 Project Overview

+Location: Buenos Aires, Argentina

+Property Type: Apartments only

+Objective: Predict apartment prices using machine learning (Linear Regression)

+---

+🧹 Data Wrangling & Preprocessing

+✅ Data Collection

-i used glob library to join all the csv files containing the real estate files needed for the data and then concatenated all of them into one dataframe
+Used the glob library to read and combine multiple .csv files containing real estate listings.

-firstly i filtered the property type to only "APARTMENTS"

-secondly i filtered the city to "CAPITAL FEDERAL"

-the i filtered the price to less than "400,000.00"
+Concatenated all datasets into a single DataFrame for analysis.

+✅ Data Filtering

+Property Type: Filtered for APARTMENTS only.

+Location: Limited to the Capital Federal region.

+Price: Filtered apartments priced under $400,000.

-the surface area i worked with was from 31sq m2 to 101sq m2 afer removing the top and bottom 10%
+Surface Area: Retained apartments with a surface area between 31 m² and 101 m², removing the top and bottom 10% of the range to eliminate outliers.

+✅ Data Cleaning

+Dropped columns:

-i removed columns with high and low cardinality due to high or very low unique values in the features
+With high or low cardinality (features with too many or too few unique values).

-i also removed columns with data leakage...columns that can give information to the target column before it might have predicted what is needed
+That led to data leakage (columns that revealed target information).

-dropped columns with more than 50% nan values
+With more than 50% missing values.

-used simple imputer to fill the features needed for model development
+Used Simple Imputer to fill in missing values necessary for model training.

+---

+📈 Exploratory Data Analysis

-after visualization i found out that there is a positive relationship between the surface area covered and the price of the apartment...the more area the more the price
+Found a positive correlation between surface area and apartment price — larger apartments tend to cost more.

-also found the average price of the apartments to be within the region of 132k
+The average apartment price was approximately $132,000.

+Identified:

-visualizes the neighborhoods with the highest number of apartments is 'pelermo' neighborhood and avearge price in each neighborhood apartment are sold for and the highest is 'puerto madero'
+Palermo as the neighborhood with the highest number of listings.

-mean absolute error baseline is  '44860.1' while mean absolute error training " 4330.4" which is lower than the baseline and shows good model performance.

-created a function for inputing data for the model to predict and came out with result.

-thanks
+Puerto Madero as the most expensive neighborhood on average.

+---

+🤖 Model Development

+Used a Linear Regression model for price prediction.

+Baseline Mean Absolute Error (MAE): 44,860.1

+Model MAE (on training data): 4,330.4

+The significantly lower MAE compared to the baseline indicates strong model performance.

+---

+🛠️ Model Deployment

+Built a custom prediction function to input new apartment data and return price predictions.

+---

+✅ Conclusion

+This project successfully demonstrates how data preprocessing, feature engineering, and machine learning can be combined to build a reliable price prediction model for real estate in Buenos Aires.
+The model provides insights into key factors influencing apartment prices and offers a foundation for further development or deployment.

+---

+🙏 Acknowledgments

+Thank you for reviewing this project!